 To find out if an NFT is real, you can download it and upload it to Google Images.
 The tool can perform a backward search from any image.
 This trick can only work for NFTs consisting of pictures.

 If you find a picture like yours, check its origin.
-If there are copies from different places, you may have a problem.
+If there are copies from different places, you may need help.

 A Look at the Number of Owners for a Collection

-Of course, an NFT project with many investors will be a good one.
-It might even have a lot fewer NFTs in it.
-Some examples: A site that lists more than 10,000 contributors with only 15,000 NFTs looks like a decent one.
+Of course, an NFT project with many investors will be good.
+On the other hand, it might have fewer NFTs in it.
+Some examples: A site that lists more than 10,000 contributors with only 15,000 NFTs looks decent.

 However, if only one person invested in an NFT collection, that might not be good.
 Sometimes, these collections say to have many NFTs.
 If you buy these NFTs, you might get scammed.